Villejuif

 for the 23 wards in Tokyo.
 However each ward of Paris had much stronger

-a characteristic ward which set on the cultural back ground of immigrants too.
+there were wards where normal residence lived in.
+There was a characteristic ward which was very ethnic too.
 What else?
 The ward which had many hospitals and cemeteries, and

 I visited each ward one by one.
 As the result, I became familiar with Paris